conan-io/conan-io.github.io/_posts/2016-08-04-Conan-virtual-environments:-Manage-your-C-and-C++-tools.markdown

 With “self.env_info” the package can declare environment variables that will be setted with the ``virtualenv`` generator.

 The ``self.env_info`` variable can also be useful if a package tool depends on another tool.
-Take a look to the MinGW conanfile.py recipe (https://www.conan.io/source/mingw_installer/0.1/lasote/testing):
+Take a look to the <a href="https://www.conan.io/source/mingw_installer/0.1/lasote/testing">MinGW conanfile.py recipe</a>:

 {% highlight python %}